- Nearing the End of Life

 Sharon mentioned that she feels guilty about being a burden on her family.
 She also feels guilty that she will be leaving her children without a mother.

 In their last few months of life, a person might regret or feel guilty about many things.
 We feel regret when we think that we should have done something differently.
 Or maybe there’s something we wish we had not done at all.
 We may feel guilty when we don’t meet our own or someone else’s expectations.
 But how does it help anyone if you hold onto guilt or regret?
 Worrying endlessly about these things won’t make you feel better about them.
 It won’t improve your relationships with family members.
-It won’t ease the burden they are carrying.
+It won’t ease the burden they’re carrying.
 It won’t make you feel better.
 It won’t make you live longer.
 It will only make you feel bad.

 Sometimes the best thing to do is to decide to “let yourself off the hook” and spend your last days and months not feeling guilty about things that are out of your control.
 Simply let it go.
-You cannot change the past, but there are things you might be able to do today.
+You can’t change the past, but there are things you might be able to do today.
 Apologize for the things you regret and ask for forgiveness.
 Be willing to forgive others and yourself.
 Fix what can be fixed and try to let go of the things that can’t be changed.

 This is a good time to talk with your children about the important things you want them to know.
 It’s also good to talk to them about how to handle their feelings and the loss they will soon go through.
 You may want to write letters to the people you love, record messages for them, make videos they can watch – give them things they can keep to remember their time with you.
 Tell your kids who they can talk with when you’re gone and encourage them to be open when they are hurting.
 Spend your time focusing on your children’s future, not feeling guilty about the past.
 Strengthen your relationships with loved ones.
 Live your life the best you can, and use your time for what’s most important to you.

 It’s natural to feel intense grief during the last months of your life.
 You are grieving the loss of the life you have planned and expected.
 You can no longer look ahead to a seemingly “endless” future.
 And you may have lost many things already, such as the strength to walk or get around like you used to, or the interest in eating the things you enjoy, or maybe the ability to get together with friends.
 You may feel distanced from friends who cannot handle the fact you are going to die soon.
-This is another loss that may cause sadness and grief.
+This is another loss that can cause sadness and grief.
 Many physical and emotional losses come before the loss of life itself.

 The people you love are grieving too.
 They know they’re about to lose you.
 How can you and those who love you find meaning in what’s happening?
 Try to talk to your loved ones about the grief and loss of dreams you’re all going through.
 Being able to rise above the grief and connect spiritually to something greater than one’s self might help your loved ones heal after you are gone.

 Talking with someone about these feelings – a partner, a dear friend, a spiritual advisor, someone you trust – can help you process these feelings so that they no longer weigh you down.
-It may take many attempts, but once you have done this you will feel a burden has been lifted and you can move on to the other physical and emotional tasks that make up the end of life.
+It may take many tries, but once you have done this you will feel a burden has been lifted and you can move on to the other physical and emotional tasks that make up the end of life.
 There are many important tasks at the end of life, but coming to terms with the losses is one of the most painful.

 Anxiety and depression